Become a club promoter and get paid to party. Club promotion is big business, with nightclubs up and down the country crying out for more punters.

-Be warned though that if you’re just starting out as a promoter you might only get offered free entry and, if you’re lucky, free drinks.
+However, be warned if you’re just starting out as a promoter you might only get offered free entry and, if you’re lucky, free drinks.
 That’s fine as long as you’re not desperate for cash.
-The more established you become the more sway you’ll have when it comes to negotiating payment.
+The more established you become, the more sway you’ll have when it comes to negotiating payment.

 Club promoters tend to make their own luck, contacting nightclubs directly and offering their services to the powers that be (more on that later).
-But some clubs, particularly those based in London, do advertise for promoters online so keep an eye on job sites like Gumtree, Craigslist and Jobrapido.
+But some clubs, particularly those based in London, do advertise for promoters online so keep an eye on job sites like Indeed, London Nightguide, Glassdoor, Gumtree and Jobrapido.